dev-qnz/embedded-kafka-spring-auto-configuration-test/README.md

 })
 ```

-would do just as well.
+would do just as well among many more possibilities.

 The essential parts of a Spring Boot test with
 [`@EmbeddedKafka`](https://docs.spring.io/spring-kafka/api/org/springframework/kafka/test/context/EmbeddedKafka.html)